Updated May 2026

 So whether we get a tremendous amount of snow this winter or not, you can still have fun crafting our Styrofoam Snowman family!

-So don’t forget to save some of the polystyrenes, and put it to good use, having fun, with your kids at crafting this Snowman family, pretending it’s made from real snow!
+So don’t forget to save some of the polystyrene, and put it to good use, having fun with your kids at crafting this Snowman family, pretending it’s made from real snow!

 Final note, I would love to see what your kids craft, and their take on a Snowman family, and I can update this post with pics of their work!